avalonv/reCBZ/README.md

 <ul><b>Note:</b> this isn't magic.
 Please don't upscale a low quality source to upload to manga sites and claim yours is higher quality, because it isn't, and it will annoy people.</ul>

 **--grayscale**  **-bw**
 <ul>Convert images to grayscale.
-Useful for e-Ink devices, reducing file size by 10% to 20%.
-Provides no benefit to comics which only have a few coloured pages (most manga).</ul>
+Useful for e-Paper screens, reducing file size by 10% to 20%.
+Provides no benefit to comics which only have a few coloured pages (manga).</ul>

 </details>

+### Examples:

+Rescale pages to 1440x1920, convert to grayscale, and save as high quality JPEG:

+    reCBZ.py --resize 1440x1920 --quality 90 -bw --fmt jpeg 'Chainsaw Man v01 - Tatsuki Fujimoto.cbz'

+For repacking entire directories, use:

+    reCBZ.py [options] /path/to/dir/*.cbz`

+(unimplemented on Windows)

 ## Note about WebP